Preserve open daily from 6:30 am to sunset.

 State fishing licenses are required and are available at the Marina (open seasonally), along with nightcrawlers and a limited stock of tackle.
 Fishing is not permitted in the preserve's south bay.

 The preserve offers roughly 6.25 miles of trails.
 The Lakeside Trail (2.3 miles) offers a crushed granite surface ideal for hiking and jogging.
 The Overlook Trail (2.5 miles) runs through scenic areas of the preserve.
 Its paved surface is designed for in-line skating, biking and other general uses.
 Two shorter trails connect with the Lakeside and Overlook trails.
 The South Bay Trail Loop (0.7 miles) is paved, while the North Bay Trail Loop (0.75 miles) has combined asphalt and gravel sections.
 A short section of the Des Plaines River Trail connects to preserve trails.
 View trail map.

-Bring your own canoe and launch it on the Des Plaines River.
+Bring your own canoe or kayak and launch it on the Des Plaines River.
 The canoe launch, located near the North Bay Pavilion, offers shoreline fishing, a trail connection to the Des Plaines River Trail, and parking.
-If you put your canoe in here, the next ramp, Oak Spring Road Canoe Launch, is 2.7 miles downstream.
+If you put in here, the next ramp, Oak Spring Road Canoe Launch, is 2.7 miles downstream.

 Free for Lake County residents; $5 per car for nonresidents Mon–Thu, $10 Fri, Sat, Sun and holidays.